sourmash-bio/sourmash_plugin_branchwater/doc/README.md

 #### Using `fastgather` to create a picklist for `sourmash gather`

-The `fastgather` command is a much faster version of sourmash gather.

-One clear use case for `fastgather` is to create a picklist that can be used by `sourmash gather`.
+One handy use case for `fastgather` is to create a picklist that can be used by `sourmash gather`.
 This makes full use of the speed of `fastgather` while producing a complete set of `gather` outputs.

 For example, if `list.gtdb-rs214-k21.txt` contains the paths to all GTDB RS214 genomes in `sig.gz` files, as above, then the following command will do a complete gather against GTDB: